The Nine Principles of Intergenerational Practice

 At GWT, we recognise 9 core principles of intergenerational practice.
 In order to shed light on these, we will be posting a monthly blog, each dedicated to a different core principle.
-This month, we begin by exploring what we mean when we say, that intergenerational practice much be 'asset-based'.

 A core principle of intergenerational practice, is that it is asset-based.
 What does this mean?
 Ultimately, it means that we want to focus on existing strengths, within generations and within communities.

 Click here to join your local network.